Madhya Pradesh: History

-Isolated remains of Homo erectus found in Hathnora in the Narmada Valley indicates that Madhya Pradesh might have been inhabited in the Middle Pleistocene era.
-Painted pottery dated to the later mesolithic period has been found in the Bhimbetka rock shelters.
-Chalcolithic sites belonging to Kayatha culture and Malwa culture (1700–1500 BCE) have been discovered in the western part of the state.
+Isolated remains of Homo erectus found in Hathnora in the Narmada Valley indicate that Madhya Pradesh might have been inhabited in the Middle Pleistocene era.
+Painted pottery, dated to the later Mesolithic period has been found in the Bhimbetka rock shelters.
+Chalcolithic sites belonging to the Kayatha culture and Malwa culture (1700–1500 BCE) have been discovered in the western part of the state.
 Madhya Pradesh is also the world's ninth-most populous subnational entity.

 The city of Ujjain arose as a major centre in the region, during the second wave of Indian urbanisation in the sixth century BCE.
 It has served as the capital of the Avanti kingdom.
 Other kingdoms mentioned in ancient epics – Malava, Karusha, Dasarna and Nishada – have also been identified with parts of Madhya Pradesh.

 Chandragupta Maurya conquered northern India around 320 BCE, establishing the Mauryan Empire, which included all of modern-day Madhya Pradesh.
 Ashoka the greatest of Mauryan rulers, conquered it, bringing the region under firmer control.
 After the decline of the Maurya empire, the region was contested among the Sakas, the Kushanas, the Satavahanas, and several local dynasties during the 1st to 3rd centuries CE.
 Heliodorus, the Greek Ambassador to the court of the Shunga King Bhagabhadra erected the Heliodorus pillar near Vidisha.